 Cervical cancer is a relatively slow-growing cancer, and when it’s caught in its earlier stages it’s highly treatable, Gerardo Colon-Otero, MD an oncologist at Mayo Clinic, tells Refinery29.
 But the cancer tends to be caught later in Black people than in white people, which is one of the reasons for the disparity in mortality rates.

-That’s why Ciara’s campaign, which she has launched in partnership with The Black Women’s Health Imperative (BWHI) and Hologic’s Project Health Equality, is encouraging women to get consistent HPV and cervical screening tests.
+That’s why Ciara’s campaign, which she has launched in partnership with The Black Women’s Health Imperative (BWHI) and Hologic’s Project Health Equality, is encouraging women to get consistent Pap and HPV tests.
 Together, these two tests can significantly increase one’s chances of catching the cancer-causing types of HPV early; the HPV test, which is typically recommended for women 30 to 65 in addition to a Pap, is especially important, since it’s more sensitive to precancerous conditions, Dr. Jimenez says.

 Fighting this stigma by talking about HPV and screenings in group chats or with your friends in person, as Ciara suggests, can make a bigger impact than you may think.
 A 2015 research paper in the British Journal of Nursing found that factors that increased the risk of cervical cancer among Black women in the U.K. included fear, embarrassment, shame, and a lack of awareness.